Bullitt: Awards and nominations

 The film has won several critical awards.
 Frank P. Keller won the 1969 Academy Award for Best Film Editing, and it was also nominated for Best Sound.
 Five nominations at the BAFTA Film Awards for 1969 included Best Director for Peter Yates, Best Supporting Actor for Robert Vaughn, Best Cinematography for William A. Fraker, Best Film Editing for Frank P. Keller, and Best Sound Track.
-Robert Fish, Harry Kleiner and Alan Trustman won the 1969 Edgar Award for Best Motion Picture.
+Robert L. Fish, Harry Kleiner and Alan Trustman won the 1969 Edgar Award for Best Motion Picture.
 Keller won the American Cinema Editors Eddie Award for Best Edited Feature Film.
 The film also received the National Society of Film Critics Award for Best Cinematography (William A. Fraker) and the Golden Reel Award for Best Sound Editing – Feature Film.
 At the 1970 Laurel Awards, the film received Golden Laurel nominations for Best Action Drama, Best Action Performance (Steve McQueen) and Best Female New Face (Jacqueline Bisset).
 In 2000, the Society of Camera Operators awarded Bullitt its "Historical Shot" award to David M. Walsh.

 Legacy

 The famous car chase was later referenced in, among others, Peter Bogdanovich's screwball comedy film, What's Up, Doc?, the Clint Eastwood film, The Dead Pool, in the Futurama episode, "Bendin' in the Wind", and in the Archer episode, "The Kanes".
 The car chase can be seen playing on the screen in the drive-in theater scene in the 2014 film, Need for Speed.
 The 13th episode of the TV series Alcatraz includes a recreation of the chase scene, with newer models of the Mustang and Charger.
 Bullitt producer Philip D'Antoni went on to film two more car chases, The French Connection and The Seven-Ups, both set and shot in New York City.
 "The Bullitt Mustang" was a season-six episode of Blue Bloods, in which the car was central to a plot involving its theft.

 The Ford Mustang name has been closely associated with the film.
-In 2001, the [Ford Motor Company released the Bullitt edition Ford Mustang GT.
+In 2001, the Ford Motor Company released the Bullitt edition Ford Mustang GT.
 Another version of the Ford Mustang Bullitt, which is closer to resembling the original film Mustang, was released in 2008 to commemorate the 40th anniversary of the film.
 A third version was released in 2018 for the 2019 and 2020 model years.
 In 2009, Bud Brutsman of Overhaulin' built an authentic-looking replica of the Bullitt Mustang, fully loaded with modern components, for the five-episode 2009 TV series, Celebrity Rides: Hollywood's Speeding Bullitt, hosted by Chad McQueen, son of Steve McQueen.